 A Beginner's Guide to the World of RVing

-This is the first installment of what will hopefully become many as we dip our toes into the world of RVing.
-My wife has no experience in RVing beyond what she has seen on the various TV shows.
-I have limited experience in the arena as my father had first an overhead camper for his pickup then later an actual RV, one of those a person drives from location to location.
-But having never actually owned one I can honestly say that we are true beginners when it comes to the decisions involved in picking one out, the upkeep involved, and the assorted requirements that go along with ownership.
+This is the first installment of what will hopefully become many, as we dip our toes into the world of RVing.
+My wife has no experience in RVing beyond what she has seen on various TV shows.
+I have limited experience in the arena, as my father had first an overhead camper for his pickup then later an actual RV, one of those a person drives from location to location.
+But having never actually owned one myself, I can honestly say that we are true beginners when it comes to the decisions involved in choosing which one to buy, the necessary upkeep, and the assorted requirements that go along with ownership.

 We have our work cut out for us and look forward to learning and passing along any information we gain.

 "What do you think about getting some kind of an RV?"
-A statement by my wife which was something to this effect is what set our feet on the path to a new future, a path on which we actually get to travel and enjoy a different style of life.
-I've written elsewhere of my desire to show my family the country and of some of the mini to short trips we've taken over the last couple of years.
-But this: this is a little larger than a short few days spent in a neighboring state; this is a door to the entire country.
+This was the question my wife put to me, and this is what set our feet on the path to a new future—a path on which we actually get to travel and enjoy a different style of life.
+I've written elsewhere about my desire to show my family the country and about some of the short trips we've taken over the last couple of years.
+But this... this would allow us to spend more than a few days in a neighboring state; this would be a door to the entire country.

 Monetarily, our future is looking better than it ever has.
-Our children are growing and I am peering intently at a time when I can actually retire.
+Our children are growing, and I am peering intently at a future when I can actually retire.
 And hopefully with that will come an unfettered ability to see the country at our own pace.
 At least, that's the plan.

-So, we decided: we would take a look at what types of RV's there were in our area and how we might go about learning what would best suit our needs.
+So, we decided: We would take a look at what types of RVs were available in our area and investigate what would best suit our needs.

-These are but a few of the questions that we would need to answer even before we decided on what we would buy.
+These were but a few of the questions that we would need to answer even before we decided on what we would buy.
 So, first off is what type of RV to buy.

-We knew that, while it would be very nice, buying a full blown RV is beyond where we are at this time.
+We knew that while a full-blown RV would be very nice, it would be beyond what we wanted at this time.
 We still have two children at home; one in college and one in middle school.
-So we weren't going to go crazy and drop a hundred thousand on an RV.
+So we weren't going to go crazy and drop a hundred thousand dollars on an RV.
 So, what else was there?

 How Much Travel Trailer Can We Pull?

 The first thing to do was determine how much our SUV could tow.
-Looking in the Owners Manuel I found its capacity as 5,700 pounds and the tongue capacity 400 pounds.
-This capacity has several factors which play a part.
-Engine size and horsepower, how heavy the SUV itself is being foremost.
-I never thought about the SUV's weight playing a part but it definitely does.
+Looking in the owner's manual I found its capacity as 5,700 pounds and the tongue capacity 400 pounds.
+This capacity has several factors that are important.
+Engine size, horsepower, and how heavy the SUV itself is are the most important factors.
+I never thought about the SUV's weight playing a part, but it definitely does.
 Because ours is an extended length, it weighs more.
-It is 4WD, so that adds more also.
-The engine is slightly stronger so this offsets the extra weight to a degree but still, the total weight of our SUV makes it able to tow less than a similar vehicle that is not an extended version.
+It is 4WD, so that adds more, also.
+The engine is slightly stronger, so this offsets the extra weight to a degree; but still, the total weight of our SUV makes it able to tow less than a similar vehicle that is not an extended version.

-So I began searching websites of various manufacturers and comparing floorplans, total weights, lengths and tongue weights.
+So, I began searching through the websites of various manufacturers to compare floorplans, total weights, lengths, and tongue weights.
 One of the factors we were looking at rather intently was a trailer with a slideout.
-This is a relatively new enhancement of the travel trailer that electrically slides a portion of the RV out to allow for more interior floorspace.
-Unfortunately, this also adds considerable weight to the trailer, so unless we wanted to forego length for width we wouldn't be going this route.
+This is a relatively new enhancement of the travel trailer that electrically slides a portion of the RV out to allow for more interior floor space.
+Unfortunately, this also adds considerable weight to the trailer, so unless we wanted to forego length for width, we wouldn't be going this route.

-So we are looking for a lightweight, reasonably decent sized trailer which can sleep more than two or three, it cannot weigh over 5,700 pounds and the tongue weight must be 400 pounds or less.
+So we were looking for a lightweight, reasonably decent-sized trailer that could sleep more than two or three.
+It could not weigh over 5,700 pounds, and the tongue weight must not exceed 400 pounds.

 And away we go!

-So we traveled to the largest RV dealer in our area.
-We determined this after hours of research on the Internet and settled on our target style, size and weight.
-When we arrived and spoke with a salesman, we found that although we were on the right track there are other things to consider.
-It turns out that there is something he called an "equalizer" which allows for transference of tongue weight to the entire vehicle chassis so as to allow you to purchase a larger and/or heavier trailer.
-Not enough to allow us to get a decent sized unit with a slideout, but larger nonetheless.
-He showed us several in our range and we found one we liked.
+So, we traveled to the largest RV dealer in our area, armed with information about our target style, size, and weight.
+When we arrived and spoke with a salesman, we found that although we were on the right track, there were other things to consider.
+It turns out that there is something he called an "equalizer" that allows for transference of tongue weight to the entire vehicle chassis so as to allow you to purchase a larger and/or heavier trailer.
+Not enough to allow us to get a decent-sized unit with a slideout, but larger nonetheless.
+He showed us several in our range, and we found one we liked.

 So What Do We Buy?

-The one he showed us and we really liked is a Coleman 274 BHS and features a semi-private master area, a couch that makes out into a bed, a dining table makes out into a bed, and it also has a set of bunk beds.
-So if we wanted to, we could actually have six adults/children stay the night at once.
-Tight, but good planning abilities for us.
+The one he showed us and we really liked was a Coleman 274 BHS, which featured a semi-private master area, a couch that folds out into a bed, a dining table that also folds out into a bed, as well as a set of bunk beds.
+So if we wanted to, we could actually have six adults/children spend the night at once.
+Tight, but it allows for more flexibility.

-It also has a microwave, nice sized refrigerator, antennae for TV, cable hookups for TV, both interior and exterior speakers for the AM/FM/CD/DVD unit, a mini tub, a shower, toilet and even an awning that extends out electrically.
-It also has a three burner stove and an oven to cook in as well.
-It has heating throughout and air conditioning for those hot summer's days.
-The beds are comfy, the seating ample and altogether it is a good entry into the world of RVing for us.
+It also had a microwave, nice-sized refrigerator, antennae for TV, cable hookups for TV, both interior and exterior speakers for the AM/FM/CD/DVD unit, a mini tub, a shower, toilet, and even an awning that extends out electrically.
+It also had a three-burner stove and an oven.
+It had heating throughout and air conditioning for those hot summer days.
+The beds are comfy, the seating ample, and altogether it seemed to us to be a good entry into the world of RVing.

 The next day we got another call.
-They apologized for their mistake and were willing to knock a good percentage off the trailer if we agreed to come up a bit on the down payment.
-We hedged, hemmed and hawed and then they threw in the hitch system for free which would allow us to tow the trailer with ease.
+They apologized for their mistake and said they were willing to knock a good percentage off the trailer if we agreed to come up a bit on the down payment.
+We hedged, hemmed, and hawed... and then they threw in the hitch system for free, which would allow us to tow the trailer with ease.
 That was a thousand dollars by itself.
 Well, we couldn't say no to that.

 We also knew we would want to protect our new trailer from theft.
-So more hours spent on the Internet watching videos, reading reviews and searching for the best lock we could get.
+So more hours spent on the Internet watching videos, reading reviews, and searching for the best lock we could get.
 Incidentally, there are several videos where people have purchased various types and styles of locks and literally destroy them in order to show you which one is the best for your money.
-Some which looked impregnable were actually fairly easy to remove with nothing more than a crowbar.
-Others could be drilled out with a cordless drill, still others hit with a sledgehammer and shattered.
+Some that looked impregnable were actually fairly easy to remove with nothing more than a crowbar.
+Others could be drilled out with a cordless drill, and still others could be hit with a sledgehammer and shattered.

-Another issue or concern we had was that our driveway wasn't level, being an uphill slope that would require some firm chocks for the tires.
-In the end we purchased two larger and two smaller chocks so on each side we can block each of the two wheels.
-As this is a tandem axle trailer it has four tires, two to a side.
-With all four wheels blocked it isn't going anywhere.
+Another issue or concern we had was that our driveway isn't level.
+It is an uphill slope that would require some firm chocks for the tires.
+In the end, we purchased two larger and two smaller chocks so on each side we can block each of the two wheels.
+As this is a tandem axle trailer, it has four tires, two to a side.
+With all four wheels blocked, it isn't going anywhere.

 Our First Drive Home

-One item caught our attention: the fact that evidently bugs off all types love RV's.
+One item caught our attention: the fact that evidently, bugs of all types love RVs.
 On top, in the duct work, in the grates and filter areas, just about anywhere there is an opening on the exterior is a place we were warned to keep clean due to bugs setting up shop there.

-We purchased the trailer at Camping World and as they are associated with the Good Sam RV club we received a three year free membership in the Good Sam Club.
+We purchased the trailer at Camping World, and as they are associated with the Good Sam RV Club we received a three-year free membership to this club.
 This means we get special deals at all Good Sam RV resorts, at any Camping World facility, and also on Internet locations.
-I found a massive book containing all RV campgrounds in the US and was going to purchase it but turned out it was free for us that day as part of the Good Sam Club.
+I found a massive book containing all RV campgrounds in the U.S. and was going to purchase it, but it turned we got it for free as part of our new club membership.
 Nice!